bvinicius/portfolio/README.md

 # portfolio
 This is the repository for my online portfolio.

-This is currently in development, you can check it [here](https://bvinicius.github.io/portfolio/)
+This is currently in development, you can check it <a href="https://bvinicius.github.io/portfolio/" target="_blank">here</a>.